JackChilds/MathCaptcha/README.md

 # MathCaptcha

-A simple maths based captcha tool
+A simple maths based captcha tool that is lightweight and written in vanilla JS and plain PHP, no plugins needed :)

 ## Requirements
 This captcha tool has been written in vanilla JS and PHP with no extra packages/plugins needed so you are able to get setup quickly and integrate it easily into your project.